Explaining the Black-box Smoothly- A Counterfactual Approach: Methodology

-(C) \textbf{Context-aware self-consistency}: To be self-consistent, the explanation function should satisfy three criteria (1) Reconstructing the input image by setting $\delta = 0$ should return the input image, \ie $\mathcal{I}_f(\rvx, 0) = \rvx$.
-(2) Applying a reverse perturbation on the explanation image $\rvx_{\delta}$ should recover $\rvx$, \ie $\mathcal{I}_f(\rvx_{\delta}, -\delta) = \rvx$.
-(3) Achieving the aforementioned reconstructions while preserving anatomical shape and foreign objects (\eg pacemaker) in the input image.
+(C) \textbf{Context-aware self-consistency}: On using the original decision as the condition, \ie $\rvc = f(\rvx)$, the explanation function should reconstruct the query image.
+We forced this condition for self-consistency as $\mathcal{I}_f(\rvx, f(\rvx)) = \rvx$ and for cyclic-consistency as $\mathcal{I}_f(\rvx_{\rvc}, f(\rvx)) = \rvx$.
+Further, we constrained the explanation function to achieve the aforementioned reconstructions while preserving anatomical shape and foreign objects (\eg pacemaker) in the input image.